 Opportunistic Hacks:

-- \triangle Most phishers, virus writers, etc. - A Often quite skilled, but don't care much whom they hit - ▲ May have some "zero-days" attacks - △ The effects are random but can be serious - ▲ Consequences: bank account theft, Social account theft, machines turned into bots, etc.
+- Often quite skilled, but don't care much whom they hit - ⚠ The effects are random but can be serious - Consequences: bank account theft, Social account theft, machines turned into bots, etc.

 Have your users reported these kind of attacks???